OliviaHY/DevOps_HW4/README.md

 docker push localhost:5000/task3app:latest
 ```

-##### Deployment:
+##### deployment:

-post-receive hook will pull the task3app image, stop and delete old container, then restart it: (Depends on the slice, change 'blue' and 'green' keyword accordingly)
+Post-receive hook will pull the task3app image, stop and delete old container, then restart it: (depends on the slice, change 'blue' and 'green' keyword accordingly)

 ```
 #!/bin/sh